How to Choose the Right Socks

 Work Socks

-Regardless of the type of work you do though, look for socks with cushioning underfoot to promote comfort and protect from impact, and performance fibers to regulate foot temperature, moisture, and odor.
+Regardless of the type of work you do though, look for socks with cushioning underfoot to promote comfort and protect from impact, and performance fibers to regulate foot temperature, wick away moisture, and fight odor.

 Man in work boots and work socks feeding chickens on farm